soobinrho/dotfiles-personal/README.md

 sudo service lightdm stop

 # Then, turn off the second monitor and restart the lightdm.
 # After the restart, login and turn on the monitor again.
+However, it's recommended
+# to just turn off the monitor; reboot; login; and turn on the monitor because
+# it feels glitchy and possibly laggy to do the lightdm stop start method.
 sudo service lightdm start

 # How to check network connectivity status.